Anglo-Chinese School

 Anglo-Chinese School (ACS) is a family of Methodist schools in Singapore and Indonesia.
-It was founded in 1886 by Bishop William Fitzjames Oldham as an extension of the Methodist Church.
-Anglo-Chinese School is usually abbreviated as "ACS", with Anglo-Chinese Junior College abbreviated as "ACJC".
+It was founded in 1886 by Bishop William Fitzjames Oldham as an extension of the Methodist Episcopal Church.
 Its students and alumni are referred to as "ACSians" (/ˈɑksiɑn/).
 ACS was the first school in Singapore to have a flower named after it, the "Ascocenda Anglo-Chinese School orchid", a hybrid created by the school to mark its 116th Founder's Day on 1 March 2002.

 History

 Founded on 1 March 1886 by Bishop William Fitzjames Oldham as an extension of the Methodist Church, the school was a shophouse at 70 Amoy Street, Singapore with 13 pupils.
 The name of the school came from its conducting lessons in Chinese in the morning and English in the afternoon.
-By the following year, enrollment had increased to 104 and the school moved to Coleman Street.
+By the following year, enrollment was 104 and the school moved to Coleman Street.